EncinasBartos/TBarrier/README.md

 # TBarrier Notebook

-This repository contains a collection of jupyter notebooks for extracting Lagrangian Coherent Structures (LCS) and Objective Eulerian Coherent Structures (OECS) from discrete velocity data.
+\textit{TBarrier notebooks} contains a series of jupyter notebooks that guide you  through methods used to extract transport barriers from discrete velocity data

 ## How to Use this Book